Ax11-Labs/Basic-Swap-DPAMM-CPAMM/README.md

 4. Try swap X for Y.
 5. Use entire Y acquired from the previous swap to swap back for X.
    > Note: There is no trading fees charged here, so `k` remains stable
-6. Do everything aboev to DPAMM
+6. Do everything above to DPAMM
 7. Compare if both CPAMM and DPAMM provide the same result.
    > Note: that there could be overflow/underflow occur, especially in DPAMM which requires extra computation.
 The compromise we accept for the error threshold is `0.1%`.